 SEMrush

-This tool helps you research any domain name and optimize your campaigns for success.
+This tool helps you research any domain name and optimise your campaigns for success.
 It focuses on competitor research, keyword research, site audit and backlink analysis.

 For keyword and content research, SEMrush excels at unpacking competitors’ strategies: